 Travel east from The Dalles, Bend, or any of the foothill communities blossoming in the shade of the Cascades, and you'll find a very different side of Oregon.
-The air is drier, clearer, often pungent with the smell of juniper.
+The air is drier, clearer, and often pungent with the smell of juniper.
 The vast landscape of sharply folded hills, wheat fields, and mountains shimmering in the distance evokes the mythic Old West.
-There is a lonely grandeur in eastern Oregon,
+There is a lonely grandeur in eastern

-Much of eastern Oregon consists of national forest and wilderness, and the population runs the gamut from spur-janglin' cowboys to back-to-the-landers and urban expats.
+Much of eastern Oregon consists of national forest and wilderness, and the population runs the gamut from spur-janglin' cowboys to conservationists and urban expats.
 This is a world of ranches and rodeos, pickup trucks and country-western music.
 For the outdoor-adventure crowd, it's one of the West's last comparatively undiscovered playgrounds.

 Recreation and tourism are gaining a foothold in eastern Oregon today, but the region still sees only a fraction of the visitors that drop in on Mt.
 Hood or the coast each year.
 For off-the-beaten-path types, eastern Oregon's mountains and high desert country are as breathtaking as any landscape in the West, and you'd be pretty hard-pressed to get farther from the noise and distractions of city life.